openstax/rope/README.md

 $ ROPE_APP_TARGET=deploy docker compose up --build -d
 ```

 When developing backend code, developers may want to install the package in an editable virtual environment.
-That can be done as follows (to avoid unresolved imports per [this issue](https://github.com/microsoft/pylance-release/issues/3473)):
+That can be done as follows (to avoid unresolved imports per [this issue](https://github.com/microsoft/pylance-release/issues/3473)).
+If the imports remain unresolved, the language server may need to be restarted:

 ```bash
 $ pip install -e .[test] --config-settings editable_mode=strict